 - Viktor — Harry Lloyd

-Arcane will tell the origin story of Jinx and her sister Vi.
+Arcane is tell the origin story of Jinx and her sister Vi.

 The League of Legends series will explore the sisters’ childhood in Piltover and Zaun, and explore the twin cities.
 Piltover is the upper-side utopia, while Zaun is the mean streets, and is Runeterra’s dystopian underbelly.